 “White trash wet dream,” I said to a friend after I started the first season of The Walking Dead.
 He didn’t get it.
-Most don’t.
-Themes in post-apocalyptic science fiction are deeper than you assume.
+Most don’t because themes of post-apocalyptic science fiction are deeper than you assume.
 Science fiction, though strictly made up, has true things to say about the world.
-The situation of The Walking Dead is fictional, but it has something to say about 2020 America.
+The situation of The Walking Dead is fictional, but it had plenty to say about 2020 America.

 White trash was a slur for poor white people.
 Now it is a term for people living on the fringes of social order.
 For those who are unpredictable, and lack respect for political, legal, and moral authority.
 Some self-identify as white trash to celebrate the stereotyping and social marginalization of lower-class whiteness.